3rd-Eden/load/README.md

 // function test() { return 'test' };
 //

+// load returns all the introduced globals as an object, so specify the name of
-// Only one global exported, automatically exposes the function by default. var test = load('file.js');
+// function you need in order to call it. var test = load('file.js').test;

 // file2.js contents:
 //